 The COVID pandemic was unprecedented for municipalities.
-With the new American Rescue Plan Act the Township was notified it will receive \$4.39M, of which \$2.2M has been received in this fiscal year.
+With the American Rescue Plan Act (ARPA) the Township has received over \$4.4M.
 There are restrictions on how and when it can be used.
-Final guidance has been released by the Department of Treasury, and it is much more flexible than the early guidance.
 The Township's full amount qualifies as lost revenue which means it can be spent on providing government services.
-The Township Board will begin meeting in fiscal 2022-23 to evaluate the projects and potential uses of the ARPA funds.
+The Township Board has met multiple times to evaluate the projects and potential uses of the ARPA funds.
+The only board approved project at this time is \$1.78M for a fire ladder truck.
+No funds have been spent as of March 31, 2023.
+Other projects are currently in the RFP development process.